 These plants have evolved to grow in some of the planet’s most nutrient deficient soils which mean the plant has to find its food elsewhere; like a tasty bluebottle or a delectable stick insect.
 Bon Appetite!

 What’s the difference though- isn’t a Venus fly trap the same as a sundew?
 Well no, they are completely different.
 Not all carnivorous plants capture their prey the same way.
-Below are the methods which different plants use, and the genera (Latin for plant family) which utilise this method to capture their prey.
+Below are the methods which different plants use, and the genera (the groups of plants) which utilise this method to capture their prey.

 – these traps are normally part of the leaf or are modified leaves.
 The leaf (or part of the leaf) forms naturally in a vase shape which contains digestive enzyme juices, similar to the juices in your stomach.
 The victim slips on the pitchers lip or rim and falls into the abyss, downward pointing hairs keep the victim from scaling the walls and the insect drowns in the juices.

 Nepenthes, Sarracenia, Darlingtonia, Cephalotus, Heliamphora << All of these are in Birmingham Botanical Gardens plant collection